hoop33/nebula-website/content/en/posts/graph-query-language-comparison-cypher-gremlin-ngql/index.md

 Inserting an edge is similar to inserting vertices.
 Cypher  uses `-[]->` and and nGQL uses `->` to represent edges respectively.
 Gremlin uses the keyword `to()` to indicate edge direction.

-Edges are by default directional in the three languages.
+Edges are by default directed in the three languages.
+The chart on the left below is a directed edge while the one on the right is an undirected edge.

 ![image](https://user-images.githubusercontent.com/38887077/75741248-fbb00e80-5d44-11ea-9c80-0c11fd41a277.png)